-700-40.5 Provisions for Flood Hazard Reduction.
+Section 700-40.
+Provisions for Flood Damage Reduction.

+700-40.1 General Standards.
 All new construction and substantial improvement of structures adjacent (residential or non-residential) to special flood hazard areas shall comply with the applicable requirements of the Gwinnett County Construction Code and the following:

-- A. Buildings/structures shall be constructed with materials and utility equipment resistant to flood damage; - B. Buildings/structures shall be constructed by methods and practices that minimize flood damage; - C. Electrical, heating, ventilation, plumbing, air conditioning equipment and other service facilities shall be constructed or located three (3) feet above the base flood elevation or one (1) foot above the future-conditions flood elevation, whichever is higher, so as to prevent water from entering or accumulating within the components during conditions of flooding; - D. New and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the system; - E. New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharges from the systems into floodwaters; - F. New construction and substantial improvements of existing structures shall be anchored to prevent flotation, collapse or lateral movement of the structure; - G. On-site waste disposal systems shall be located and constructed to avoid impairment to them or contamination from them during flooding; - H. Other public utilities such as gas and electric systems shall be located and constructed to avoid impairment to them, or public safety hazards from them, during flooding; - I. New development shall include adequate drainage and stormwater management facilities per requirement of Gwinnett County to reduce exposure to flood hazards; - J. Manufactured homes shall be anchored to prevent flotation, collapse, or lateral movement.
+- A. Buildings/structures, including manufactured homes, shall not be allowed within the limits of the future-conditions floodplain; - B. Buildings/structures shall be constructed with materials and utility equipment resistant to flood damage; - C. Buildings/structures shall be constructed by methods and practices that minimize flood damage; - D. Electrical, heating, ventilation, plumbing, air conditioning equipment and other service facilities shall be constructed or located three (3) feet above the base flood elevation or one (1) foot above the future-conditions flood elevation, whichever is higher, so as to prevent water from entering or accumulating within the components during conditions of flooding; - E. New and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the system; - F. New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharges from the systems into floodwaters; - G. New construction and substantial improvements of existing structures shall be anchored to prevent flotation, collapse, or lateral movement of the structure; - H. On-site waste disposal systems shall be located and constructed to avoid impairment to them or contamination from them during flooding; - I. Other public utilities such as gas and electric systems shall be located and constructed to avoid impairment to them, or public safety hazards from them, during flooding; - J. New development shall include adequate drainage and stormwater management facilities per requirement of Gwinnett County to reduce exposure to flood hazards; - Manufactured homes shall be anchored to prevent flotation, collapse, or lateral movement.
 Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
-This standard shall be in addition to and consistent with applicable state requirements for resisting wind forces; - K. When only a portion of a parcel is located within a flood zone or the future-conditions floodplain, all new and substantially improved structures on the parcel shall meet requirements of Chapter 700; - L. Any alteration, repair, reconstruction or improvement to a structure which is not compliant with the provisions of Chapter 700, shall be undertaken only if the non-conformity is not furthered, extended or replaced. - M. Subdivision proposals and other proposed new development, including manufactured home parks, shall be reasonably safe from flooding: - I. All such proposals shall be consistent with the need to minimize flood damage within the flood prone area; - 2.
-All public utilities and facilities, such as sewer, gas , electrical, and water systems shall be located and constructed to minimize or eliminate flood damage; and - 3.
+This standard shall be in addition to and consistent with applicable state requirements for resisting wind forces; - L. When only a portion of a parcel is located within a flood zone or the future-conditions floodplain, all new and substantially improved structures on the parcel shall meet requirements of Chapter 700; - M. Any alteration, repair, reconstruction, or improvement to a structure which is not compliant with the provisions of Chapter 700, shall be undertaken only if the non-conformity is not furthered, extended, or replaced.

+- N. If the proposed development is located in multiple flood zones, or multiple base flood elevations cross the proposed site, the higher or restrictive base flood elevation or future condition elevation and development standards shall take precedence; - O. Subdivision proposals and other proposed new development, including manufactured home parks, shall be reasonably safe from flooding: - 1.
+All such proposals shall be consistent with the need to minimize flood damage within the flood prone area; - 2.
+All public utilities and facilities, such as sewer, gas, electrical, and water systems shall be located and constructed to minimize or eliminate flood damage; and - 3.
 Adequate drainage shall be provided to reduce exposure to flood hazards.

-700-40.6Elevated Buildings.
+700-40.2 Structures and Buildings Authorized in the Floodplain.